Civil cases

 • it's reasonable to spend public money to support your case – is it likely to succeed, and will it cost more than it's worth?

-• help isn't available to you from somewhere else – is there a trade union or insurance company that could help you, and have you tried to settle your case without going to court?
+• help is not available to you from somewhere else – is there a trade union or insurance company that could help you, and have you tried to settle your case without going to court?

 When SLAB checks your financial situation they'll look at you and your partner's (unless you're separated or your case involves them):

-• disposable capital (savings, shares, property and money you could use or sell to pay for legal help – this doesn't include the house you live in)
+• disposable capital (savings, shares, property and money you could use or sell to pay for legal help – this does not include the house you live in)

 • disposable income (this is the money you have left after paying all your living expenses, like your rent/mortgage, council tax, childcare costs, debt repayments and your travel to work)